 The most common problem I have had is that I have had to re-install something that was suddenly missing after the update.
-Another is that I have had to get rid of unwanted software, such as ImageMagick (Installed by upgrading from 19.04 to 19.10).

 It should be mentioned, performing a do-release-upgrade might sometimes change the installed software, but this is easily fixable in my experience.